-Early models of group communication, such as Virtual Synchrony, did not support network partitions and merges.
-The only failures tolerated by these models were process crashes, without recovery.
-Under this model, total order is sufficient to create global persistent consistent order.
 When network partitions are possible, total order service does not directly translate to a global persistent consistent order.
-Existing solutions that provide active replication either avoid dealing with network partitions [27, 23, 22] or require additional end-to-end acknowledgements for every action after it is delivered by the group communication and before it is admitted to the global consistent persistent order (and can be applied to the database) [16, 12, 26].
+Existing solutions that provide active replication either avoid dealing with network partitions [29, 24, 23] or require additional end-to-end acknowledgements for every action after it is delivered by the group communication and before it is admitted to the global consistent persistent order (and can be applied to the database) [16, 12, 28].

-In this paper we describe a complete and provably correct algorithm that provides global persistent consistent order in a partitionable environment without the need for endto-end acknowledgments on a per action basis.
-In our approach, end-to-end acknowledgements are only used once for every network connectivity change event (such as network partition or merge) and not per action.
-The basic concept was first introduced as part of a PhD thesis [2].
+In this paper we present a complete and provably correct algorithm that provides global persistent consistent order in a partitionable environment without the need for end-to-end acknowledgments on a per action basis.
+In our approach end-to-end acknowledgements are only used once for every network connectivity change event (such as network partition or merge) and not per action.
+The basic concept, though never published, was first introduced as part of a PhD dissertation [2].
 This paper presents our newly developed insight into the problem and goes beyond [2] by supporting online additions of completely new replicas and complete removals of existing replicas while the system executes.

-Our algorithm builds a generic replication engine which runs outside the database and can be seamlessly integrated with existing databases and applications.
+Our algorithm does not require changes to existing databases to support replication.
+Instead it builds a generic replication engine which runs outside the database and can be seamlessly integrated with existing databases and applications.
 The replication engine supports various semantic models, relaxing or enforcing the consistency constraints as needed by the application.
-We implemented the replication engine on top of the Spread toolkit [4] and provide experimental performance results, comparing the throughput and latency of the global consistent persistent order using our algorithm, the COReL algorithm introduced in [16], and a two-phase commit algorithm.
-These results demonstrate the impact of eliminating the end-to-end acknowledgments on a per-action basis.
+We have implemented the replication engine on top of the Spread toolkit [4, 3] and provide experimental performance results, comparing the throughput and latency of the global consistent persistent order using our algorithm, the COReL algorithm introduced in [16], and the standard two-phase commit algorithm.
+These results demonstrate the power of eliminating the end-to-end acknowledgments on a per-action basis.

 The rest of the paper is organized as follows.
 The following subsection discusses related work.
 Section 2 describes the working model.
 Section 3 introduces a conceptual solution.
 Section 4 addresses the problems exhibited by the conceptual solution in a partitionable system and introduces the Extended Virtual Synchrony model as a tool to provide global persistent order.
 Section 5 describes the detailed replication algorithm and extends it to support online removals and additions to the set of participating replicas.
-Section 6 shows how the global persistent order guarantees of the algorithm can be used to support various relaxed consistency requirements.
-Section 7 evaluates the performance of our prototype and Section 8 concludes the paper.
+Section 6 shows how the global persistent order guarantees of the algorithm can be used to support various relaxed consistency requirements useful for database replication.
+Section 7 evaluates the performance of our prototype, while Section 8 concludes the paper.
+Appendix A presents the complete pseudo-code of the static replication algorithm.